 This will prevent the PDF-XChange printer driver from trimming the last portion of file names when the printing application does not send a file extension.
 If the printing application does send a file extension then the PDF-XChange printer driver will remove it automatically, which means the end result should be correct in all cases.

-Note that if you have a large amount of Documents you need to convert to PDF, our PDF-Tools suite may suit your needs better, It is available as a standalone program here or as part of the PDF-XChange PRO suite.
+Note that if you have a large amount of Documents you need to convert to PDF, our PDF-Tools suite may suit your needs better, It is available as a standalone program here or as part of the PDF-XChange PRO Bundle.

 More Like This